If you’re looking for frugal ideas during warmer weather, consult our page Free or nearly free Ottawa in spring, summer and fall.

 - Hog’s Back Park (Located near Prince of Wales Drive in Nepean.)

-- Visit Fulton’s Pancake House and Sugar Bush.
+- Visit Fulton's Sugar Bush and Maple Shop.
 Located just outside of Ottawa in Pakenham, Ontario, Fulton’s is worth a visit in the spring to learn all about maple syrup production.
 Admission is free and you can take advantage of three scenic walking trails: the Children's Trail (15 minutes), Barney's Grave Trail (40 minutes) and the Nature Trail (30 minutes).
-This site also offers a restaurant, a gift shop, a playground, wagon rides, group visits and team building programs.
+This site also offers a gift shop, a playground, wagon rides, group visits and team building programs.

 - Go hunting for urban art throughout Ottawa’s diverse neighbourhoods.
 City spaces are beautified by murals, sculptures and graffiti created by talented artists.